Twelve-Day War: Analysis

+Tactical

+According to data collected by Jewish Institute for National Security of America, the interception rate of Iranian missiles declined over time.
+Only 8% of Iranian missiles penetrated defenses in the first week of the war.
+This figure rose to 16% in the second half of the war and finally to 25% on the final day of the war, before the ceasefire. "(Iran) increasingly employed more advanced systems," said Mora Deitch, head of the data analytics center at Israel's Institute for National Security Studies (INSS).
+"These included newer missiles with multiple warheads or decoys, which may individually cause less damage but can overwhelm and saturate air defense systems."
+In the final days, Iran was firing the Fattah-class missiles, and Iran has probably focused on this missile type since the end of the war, according to an analysis by BBC Persian.

+Strategic

 Analysts and some human rights organizations such as Amnesty International stated that Israel's military escalation against Iran risked diverting international attention and investigations from accusations of genocide related to the Gaza war.
 According to analyst and Iran expert Ori Goldberg, "If Netanyahu feels himself under threat [within Israel], he's going to want to crack the Iranian whip and unify people behind him."

 Bamo Nouri, a lecturer in international relations, stated "Israel emerges militarily capable but politically shaken and economically strained.
 Iran, though damaged, stands more unified, with fewer international constraints on its nuclear ambitions."

-According to data collected by Jewish Institute for National Security of America, the interception rate of Iranian missiles declined over time.
-Only 8% of Iranian missiles penetrated defenses in the first week of the war.
-This figure rose to 16% in the second half of the war and finally to 25% on the final day of the war, before the ceasefire. "(Iran) increasingly employed more advanced systems," said Mora Deitch, head of the data analytics center at Israel's Institute for National Security Studies (INSS).
-"These included newer missiles with multiple warheads or decoys, which may individually cause less damage but can overwhelm and saturate air defense systems."

 Iranian journalist Dorsa Jabbari, writing for Al Jazeera, stated that the United States was involved in "deception" before Israel attacked Iran, with the Americans claiming that nuclear talks with Iran would continue, despite secretly knowing that Israel was planning an attack.

 Analysts contend that one potential method of retaliation by Iran could have involved the closure of the Strait of Hormuz, an essential trade passage through which over 20 percent of the world's oil and a significant amount of liquefied natural gas transit each day.
 They assert that such a closure would impact global oil prices and lead to an increase in oil costs.
 Iran threatened to close the strait, but did not do so.